Live from the Southern Command in sunny South Florida.

 And that is what unites them, and that is what animates them.

-So whether they're in journalism or working on the hill or over at the White House, uh, or clerking for a Supreme Court justice Or what have you.
+So whether they're in journalism or working on the Hill or over at the White House or clerking for a Supreme Court justice or what have you, they're liberals first.

-And that means they are advancing the if they're in the bowels of the EPA writing regulations denying farmers in the Central Valley water in order to protect the snail daughter.
+And that means they are advancing the, if they're in the bowels of the EPA writing regulations denying farmers in the Central Valley water in order to protect a snail dart, they are liberals first.

 They go back and forth.